MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/ready.md

 - [Finance](../azure-hpc/azure-hpc-landing-zone-accelator.md#example-conceptual-energy-reference-architecture)
 - [Manufacturing](./azure-hpc-landing-zone-accelator.md#example-conceptual-manufacturing-reference-architecture)

-As you develop a long-term vision for landing zones, consider these architecture references.
+As you develop a long-term vision for your landing zone, consider these architecture references.
 These references provide a starting point.
 Based on your organization's business requirements and the needs of your end users, you might need to modify them.

 ## Evaluation for HPC